narwhalacademy/zebra-crossing/README.md

   - [iThemes Security plug-in](https://wordpress.org/plugins/better-wp-security/) for Wordpress.

 - Consider switching to a more privacy-oriented hosting service like [Greenhost](https://greenhost.net/) or one of these recommendations from [Gecko & Fly](https://www.geckoandfly.com/32144/anonymous-offshore-web-hosting/) and [PrivacyTools](https://www.privacytools.io/providers/hosting/).

+  - Set up a [security.txt](https://securitytxt.org/) so that researchers have a place to disclose security vulnerabilities.

 #### Other